-As a singer, Ed has consistently performed both ensemble and solo work with dozens of ensembles across the Midwest.
-In his hometown of Chicago, he frequently performed with organizations including Bella Voce, the Chicago Choral Artists (where he served as bass section leader), the Chicago Symphony Chorus, the Grant Park Music Festival Chorus, and The Rookery.
-He has been named a regional finalist in multiple NATS competitions, and he has worked intensively with Chanticleer as part of their Sonoma Choral Workshop.
-Now a proud Kansas Citian, he is thrilled to serve as bass section leader at St. Andrew’s Episcopal Church, to be singing in his third season with the William Baker Festival Singers, and to join the GRAMMY® award-winning Kansas City Chorale for his first season.
+As a singer, Ed has consistently performed both ensemble and solo work with dozens of ensembles across the United States.
+In his hometown of Chicago, he frequently performed with organizations including Bella Voce, the Chicago Choral Artists (where he served as bass section leader), the Chicago Symphony Chorus, and the Grant Park Music Festival Chorus.
+Beyond Chicago, he has worked intensively with Chanticleer as part of their Sonoma Choral Workshop, and was recently an Artist-in-Residence at the Des Moines Choral Festival.
+Now a proud Kansas Citian, he is thrilled to serve as bass section leader and assistant choirmaster at St. Andrew’s Episcopal Church, to sing in his fourth season with the William Baker Festival Singers, and to sing in his second season with the Grammy Award-winning Kansas City Chorale.

-A selection of Ed's sacred choral works are published through Biretta Books, while a selection of other works are published through MusicSpoke.
-All other works are available to peruse/purchase on request.
+A selection of Ed's works are published through MusicSpoke; all other works are available to peruse/purchase on request.